jakemingolla/SphereShaders/README_NO_EMBED.md

 The color palette controlling sliders dictate the levels of red, green, and blue of the GLModel holding the vertex list.
 This RGB tint is passed in to the basic-lighting.frag fragment shader.

 The detail and radius values control the level of detail of the sphere.
-Changing these causes the sphere to
+Changing these causes the sphere to gain or lose precision or size.
+Level of detail is the most taxing effect, as it requires for a full recalculation of the vertex and normal lists.

 On my setup of a non-overclocked Intel i5-4690k and Nvidia GTX 980 the rendering can maintain 60 FPS throughout the simulation.
 Rapidly changing the level of detail slider at the maximum radius causes to a slight dip to ~40 FPS due to the sudden poor cache performance due to the vertex and normal lists being dumped.